hekuwatada/nandemo-spark-scala-docker/README.md

-# Templates and examples of Spark project
+# Templates and examples of Spark 3.2.x

 ## Setup for IntelliJ user
 1. Install Java SDK 17